dangormanjr/dangormanjr.github.io/articles.md

 ## Textbooks, Curricula, and Other Academic Publications ##

-* Contributor to *Acts of Faith: Religion and the American West*, ed.
-Jessica Criales.
-New-York Historical Society and the Eiteljorg Museum.
-Albuquerque: University of New Mexico Press, tentatively Fall 2023.
+* Contributor to *Religion and the American West: A Companion to the Acts of Faith Exhibition*, ed.
+Jessica Lauren Nelson.
+New-York Historical Society and the Eiteljorg Museum of Native Americans and Western Art.
+Albuquerque: University of New Mexico Press, anticipated Fall 2023.

 * “Notes on Abner Woolman.” *Quaker History* 111, no. 2 (Fall 2022): pages TBD.